makeorbreak-io/mob-api/README.md

 * mix edeliver restart production
 * mix edeliver migrate production

-Alternatively, there's a mix task that joins these commands into one:

-* mix deploy

 ## Environment Variables

 Use your preferred method to add the following variables to your environment.